Is there a specific application for NuPIC?

 Yes… and no. The software architecture for hierarchies exists within the Network API of NuPIC.Core, as well as the Python client.
 You can create models and link them together into a hierarchy, with lower levels passing data up into higher levels.
 However, hierarchy is not implemented in the easier to use Online Prediction Framework.
 That wouldn’t prevent anyone from experimenting with hierarchies themselves, however.

 The algorithmic mechanism for creating an effective learned spatiotemporal hierarchy using the CLA is still very much a research topic.
 A good mechanism for temporal pooling within a hierarchical architecture is an active area of research for Jeff and the NuPIC community.
+Please search our mailing list archives for discussion and proposals on that topic.

 What is the difference between HTM and CLA?